Allegations of genocide of Ukrainians in the Russo-Ukrainian war: Evidence of genocidal intent

-On 5 September 2022, Genocide Watch assessed that several stages of genocide existed in Ukraine – dehumanization (stage 4), persecution (8), extermination (9), and denial (10) – due to Russia's intentional massacres of Ukrainian civilians, forced deportations, torture, sexual violence, and hate speech to incite, justify, and deny genocide.
+On 5 September 2022, Genocide Watch assessed that several stages of genocide existed in Ukraine—dehumanization (stage 4), persecution (8), extermination (9), and denial (10)—due to Russia's intentional massacres of Ukrainian civilians, forced deportations, torture, sexual violence, and hate speech to incite, justify, and deny genocide.

 The risk of genocide and obligation to prevent

-The International Court of Justice in its February 2007 judgment regarding genocide in Bosnia and Herzegovina explained that "at the instant that the State learns of, or should normally have learned of, the existence of a serious risk that genocide will be committed", the Genocide Convention triggers the duty to prevent, requiring state parties to analyze the risk to inform their response.
-The court said the obligation "is one of conduct and not of result", requiring states to "employ all means reasonably available to them ... as far as possible" at the risk of being held responsible for failing to act.
+The International Court of Justice, in its February 2007 judgment regarding genocide in Bosnia and Herzegovina, explained that "at the instant that the State learns of, or should normally have learned of, the existence of a serious risk that genocide will be committed," the Genocide Convention triggers the duty to prevent, requiring state parties to analyze the risk to inform their response.
+The court said the obligation "is one of conduct and not of result," requiring states to "employ all means reasonably available to them ... as far as possible" at the risk of being held responsible for failing to act.

 United Nations special adviser on the prevention of genocide Alice Nderitu briefed the UN Security Council in June 2022 on the legal obligation to prevent, acknowledging the 16 March order by the International Court of Justice indicating provisional measures in the case of Ukraine v.
-Russian Federation, requiring Russia to "immediately suspend the military operations".
+Russian Federation, requiring Russia to "immediately suspend the military operations."

-Azeem Ibrahim, director of special initiatives at the New Lines Institute said of the Genocide Convention, "to 'prevent' always comes first", and states that don't act before a court determines that genocide is occurring are "essentially obfuscating and avoiding their responsibility".
+Azeem Ibrahim, director of special initiatives at the New Lines Institute, said of the Genocide Convention, "To 'prevent' always comes first," and states that those who don't act before a court determines that genocide is occurring are "essentially obfuscating and avoiding their responsibility."